 Thames Path Passport

 We are pleased to announce the launch of the Thames Path Passport .
-Your personal passport can be stamped by a number of select “stamping stations” that are working with us on this initiative.
+Your personal passport can be stamped by over 30 “stamping stations” that are working with us on this initiative.
 Collect one stamp per page of your passport and we will send you a completion certificate!
-The passport is now available to purchase in our online shop.
+The passport is available to purchase in our online shop.

 - Thames Head Inn* 1